maikzero/fp-growth-online-retail/README.md

 - If you get too many trivial rules, raise minSupport/minConfidence or prune by lift.
 - Keep associationrules.csv as a cached artifact to accelerate recommendation development.

-## Next steps / Improvements
-- Add a requirements.txt or environment.yml for reproducibility.
-- Add a small sample data file for quick demos.
-- Provide a Dockerfile or binder configuration to standardize the environment.
-- Package the Spark pipeline into a script or job so it can be run non-interactively (e.g., spark-submit).